sivaram16/GuessIT/README.md

-# flutter_create

-A new Flutter application.

 ## Guessit

-This is a Number Guessing Game made for Flutter Create Contest.
+This is a fun little number guessing name where the goal is to guess the number that the CPU has in mind within a limited number of guesses this Flutter app was developed and submitted for the Flutter Create Contest.

 # Screenshots